Shannon-Goddard/Goddard_Shannon_Mission-to-Mars/README.md

 - Use Bootstrap to style the web app.

 ## Instructions
-Visit the [Mars Hemispheres](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars)web site to view the hemisphere images and use DevTools to find the proper elements to scrape.
+Visit the [Mars Hemispheres](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) web site to view the hemisphere images and use DevTools to find the proper elements to scrape.

 To complete this task, follow these steps: